gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 [@Dansereau2021SimJl].
 The coarse resolution should mitigate potential imprecisions in the eBird data regarding the extent of the sampled areas in each observation checklist.
-Moreover, some studies have argued that coarser resolutions lead to less overestimation of species richness and better identify bird biodiversity hotspots given the patchiness of observation data [@Hurlbert2007SpeRic].
+Moreover, some studies have argued that coarser resolutions lead to less overestimation of species richness and better identification of bird biodiversity hotspots given the patchiness of observation data [@Hurlbert2007SpeRic].
 We used the standard _bioClim_ variables, which represent annual trends, ranges, and extremes of temperature and precipitation, but selected only 8 out of the 19 ones to avoid redundancy (bio1, bio2, bio5, bio6, bio12, bio13, bio14, bio15).
 The Copernicus data is a set of variables representing ten land cover classes (e.g. crops, trees, urban areas) and measured as a percentage of land cover.
 The data is only available at a finer resolution of 100m, which we downloaded directly from the website.
 We coarsened